We stopped buying souvenirs when we were digital nomads. Read on to see the fridge magnet that turned us back into

 Entrants posted a photo of their favorite magnet on Daniel Scott Kitchens’ via Facebook, Instagram or Twitter along with the #FavouriteHolidayFridgeMagnet hashtag.
 Some entrants submitted their favorite magnets via the competition site.

 Entry deadline was August 28, 2019.
-You can check the full terms and conditions here.
+You can check the full terms and conditions if you’re curious.